F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

                 az role assignment create --assignee-object-id [YOUR_PRINCIPAL_ID] --assignee-principal-type ServicePrincipal --role "Contributor" --resource-group [YOUR_RESOURCE_GROUP] az keyvault set-policy --name [YOUR_VAULT_NAME] --secret-permissions get list --object-id [YOUR_PRINCIPAL_ID]
                 ```
+        - **KeyVault Firewall:**
+          - When providing an existing KeyVault secret, if Azure KeyVault Firewall is enabled and the default firewall action is Deny, you must explicitly add either the Azure public management IP address of the BIG-IP instance(s), or the Azure virtual network and management subnet, to the KeyVault Firewall allow list. *For more information, see [Azure KeyVault network security documentation](https://learn.microsoft.com/en-us/azure/key-vault/general/network-security).*

   - This solution requires an [SSH key](https://docs.microsoft.com/en-us/azure/virtual-machines/ssh-keys-portal) for access to the BIG-IP instances.
 For more information about creating a key pair for use in Azure, see Azure SSH key [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys).
   - This solution requires you to accept any Azure Marketplace "License/Terms and Conditions" for the images used in this solution.
     - By default, this solution uses [F5 BIG-IP VE – ALL (BYOL, 2 Boot Locations)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/f5-networks.f5-big-ip-byol?tab=PlansAndPrice)